Yan-Oliveira/doc-fao/content/ticket-watchlist/agent/tickets/watchlist-management.rst

 1. Click on a watch list in the list of watch lists.
 2. Click on the *Assign deputies to watchlist* button in the left sidebar.
-3. Select deputies agents from the list.
+3. Select deputy agents from the list.
 4. Click on the *Submit* button.

 .. figure:: images/watchlist-deputies.png